Frequently asked questions - COVIDSafe Settings

 - practise good hygiene

-- keep good records and act quickly if staff become unwell
+- keep good records and act quickly if workers become unwell

 - create workforce bubbles.